 - The Last Modified date for unpublished posts (e.g. draft posts), and

-- The Scheduled date for any posts scheduled for publishing at a future date …
+- The Scheduled date for posts scheduled for publishing at a future date …

-In addition to listing posts using the default ‘List’ view, you can also display your posts with ‘Excerpt’ view …
+In addition to displaying posts using the default ‘List’ view, the Table of Posts can also display your posts in the Table of Posts using ‘Excerpt’ view …

 (Excerpts View – WordPress Table of Posts)

-To view Table of Posts options, click on the ‘Screen Options’ tab at the top of the screen …
+To view Table of Posts options, click on the ‘Screen Options’ tab at the top right-hand corner of the screen …

-The top section of your screen expands and reveals a number of options for configuring your Table of Posts …
+The top section of your screen will expand, revealing a number of options for configuring your Table of Posts …

 Options are divided into the following sections

-- Columns – In this section you can display/hide.
+- Columns – This section lets you display/hide.

 - Pagination – Enter the number of entries to display on your page

-- View Mode – Here you can choose whether you would like entries to display in ‘List View’ (default), or ‘Excerpt View’.
+- View Mode – Choose a radio button to specify whether items should be displayed in ‘List View’ (default), or ‘Excerpt View’.

-Remember to click the ‘Apply’ button to update your settings when finished …
+Remember to click ‘Apply’ to save and update your settings when finished …

 (Save Posts options)